Quickstart

 - To create a new version, click Create Version from the SOW page

-- Make your changes to the SOW, items, or tests
+- Make your changes to the SOW, task items, or tests

 - Click Publish Version